 The location of the castle makes it ideal for walkers who can explore the nearby beautiful woodland or you can enjoy a light lunch, home made cake or restorative cup of tea in the cafe.
 Within a short drive are Totnes Castle and Dartmouth Castle, making it an ideal day out for families.

-The Castle Café (not managed by English Heritage) is currently open Wednesday - Sunday from 10am - 5pm, with some closures for private functions.
+The Castle Café (not managed by English Heritage) is currently open every weekend from 10am - 4:30pm and varying days in the week.
+On occasion there are some closures for private functions.
 Enquiries: 01803 849473.